Inflaton perturbations through an Ultra-Slow Roll transition and Hamilton-Jacobi attractors: Discussion

 \item The HJ analysis of \citep{Prokopec:2019srf} predicted a complete decay of all inflaton perturbations introduced prior to the transition: in the $V=V_0$ case $\phi(\alpha,\mathbf{x}) \rightarrow \phi_0$ $\forall \, \mathbf{x}$.
 In reality there is a residual freeze-out at subdominant levels given by \eqref{USRL field decay}.
 The freeze-out amplitude should only have a small effect since diffusion from modes that exit later would dominate over this residual fluctuation.
 In the context of the constant $V=V_0$ potential, this can can be thought as promoting $\phi_0$ of \cite{Prokopec:2019srf} to have an $\mathbf{x}$ dependence; this was implemented in \cite{Wilkins:2023asp}.

-\item Modes exiting during and after the USR transition are no longer described by the HJ branch with $\epsilon_2\simeq -6$ as \eqref{eq:long_modes} fails to describe the velocity.
+\item Modes exiting during and after the USR transition are no longer described by the HJ branch with $\epsilon_2\simeq -6$.
 However, \beq \partial_\alpha\delta{\Phi}_k = \frac{\tilde{\epsilon}_2}{2} \delta\Phi_k \,,\quad \eeq does very well in describing the velocity after the USR transition.
 The new HJ branch corresponds to $\tilde{\epsilon}_1(\alpha) = -\epsilon_1(-\alpha)$ which can be interpreted for $\eta_0<0$ as an HJ solution where the field is slow-rolling down the potential slope, moving away from $\phi_0$.
 This is precisely the conveyor belt idea, put forward in \cite{Prokopec:2019srf}, whereby fluctuations stemming from sub-Hubble scales necessitate the transition between otherwise disjoint solutions of the HJ equation.
-In our example, the analogous situation in the conveyor belt of a slide on $V=V_0$ was the transition from a $\Pi\neq 0$ solution to a $\Pi=0$ solution.
+In our example, the analogous situation in the conveyor belt of a slide on $V=V_0$ was the transition from the $\Pi\neq 0$ solution to the $\Pi=0$ solution.